FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 * Build an API in your existing application which takes the username and password and returns a JSON login response.
 Protect that API by serving it over TLS and using basic authentication.
 * Configure the connector to run for your application
-* Let it run for a while. how long?
-TBD
-* Run reports to see migration progress.
-* When you reach a certain timeline or percentage migrated over delete the connector
+* Let it run for a while and when you reach a certain timeline or percentage migrated over delete the connector .
 * Migrate the rest of the users (if needed) using the big bang APIs.
 The risk is much lower now, as there are far fewer active users.
 * Update the application to remove the legacy datastore.